Match Review

 Q: please review the game.

-A, It was a good football match.
-Both teams played in an entertaining way.
-There may not have been many things happening in the tight game.
-Nevertheless, our players fought to the end and won a tough away game.
-It was a game with one less day of rest than the opponent, but the players showed the performance they wanted to show.
-They showed their strengths and fought until the end with their belief in their football.
-I think that was the factor that led to the victory.
-Also, I would like to thank the fans and supporters who came to support us all the way to the away game on a weekday.
-Their support gave strength to the players.
+A: It was a good football match.
+Both teams played in a highly entertaining manner.
+Perhaps not many significant events occurred in this tight game.
+Even so, our players gave their all and fought through to secure a tough away victory.
+Despite having one less day of rest than our opponents, the players delivered the performance they wanted to show.
+They brought out our strengths and fought to the very end with their belief in our style of football.
+I believe that was the key factor leading to our victory.
+Also, I am grateful to the fans and supporters who came all the way to the away ground on a weekday to support us.
+Their cheering gave strength to the players.

 Q: Please tell us about the defense that held up against the opponent's attack in the final penalty kick battle, even though it may have been a game with many things that didn't go well.

-A: Looking back at the game, I think there were still areas that we need to improve on.
-The first half was an even battle, and in the second half, we were able to use the areas we wanted to use.
-That's why I think we were able to take a 1-0 lead and put in a performance that was worthy of the lead, even in the midst of this consecutive games.
-However, it's disappointing that we couldn't close out the game in the full 90 minutes.
-The way we closed out the game in the final minutes is something we need to improve on.
-And we need to learn from this moving forward.
+A: Looking back on the match, I think there were still areas that needed improvement.
+The first half was an even battle, and in the second half, we were able to use the areas we wanted to.
+Because of that, I believe we took a 1-0 lead and delivered a performance worthy of that lead even in this series of consecutive matches.
+However, it is disappointing that we couldn’t close out the game within the 90 minutes.
+How we close out the game in the final moments is something we need to improve.
+And we must learn from this.

 There were many things packed into the extra time.
 There were situations where we could fight with an advantage because the opponent player was sent off.
 However, in the end, the number of players became the same.
 We were in a situation where we had to finish the game with ten players, but that was also a part where we were becoming capable.
 The players fought until the penalty shootout with their own strengths, individuality, and beliefs.